general search returns all descriptions from a repository when search string matches a string in the repository record

 Wow, this is a weird bug.
 Thanks for catching it Tim.
 It took me a bit to understand what the issue was (it takes a strange set of circumstances to be able to reproduce), but I have managed to recreate it.
 I've updated the title of the issue ticket to try to better express my understanding of what's going on - feel free to edit and improve if you think I've missed the issue.

-#5 Updated by Jesús García Crespo almost 6 years ago
+#5 Updated by Jesús García Crespo over 7 years ago

 - Status changed from New to Feedback

 - Assignee changed from Jesús García Crespo to Dan Gillean

 In Elasticsearch, we embed the repository document in each of its descriptions.
 When you do a search we set the query string query to query _all if you are logged in.
 For anonymous users, we set the fields where we want to search based in the visibility of the fields (see example for ISAD).

 So the problem with _all is that it makes the query to search for every field where "include_in_all" is true.
 In AtoM, that's true for every i18n field of every time (e.g. QubitInformationObject) and every nested i18n property of nested entities (e.g. QubitRepository is nested into QubitInformationObject).

 The safest solution would be to stop the search query from using _all and declare a list of fields manually as we do with anonymous users.
 It would be a relative easy fix.
 Changing the mapping, the include_in_all properties, etc... would be easy too but I'm afraid that would break other parts of the app that may rely on that specific features.

 Thoughts?
 Let me know if you need to clarify more details about the implementation.